fvaleri/strimzi-debugging/sessions/002/README.md

 When all Grafana is ready, you can access the dashboards from [http://grafana.f12i.io](http://grafana.f12i.io).

 > [!IMPORTANT]
-> Make sure to add ingress mappings to `/etc/hosts`.
-> Example: `192.168.49.2 prometheus.f12i.io grafana.f12i.io`
+> Enable the Nginx ingress controller with `--enable-ssl-passthrough` flag and add the `/etc/hosts` mapping.

 It is also possible to create alerting rules to provide notifications about specific conditions observed in metrics.
-This is managed by Prometheus Alertmanager, but it is not described here.
+This is managed by Prometheus Alert Manager, but it is not described here.